The WomUUn’s Community refers to all participants, regardless of their specific gender identity.

 Circles Coordinator: Sherry McCargar

-West Side Breakfast Coordinators: Judi Marks
+West Side Breakfast Coordinator: Judi Marks

 Our Mission Statement